tyaga/sfVkontaktePlugin/README.md

 ##Installation:

-1. First, fetch code *git://github.com/tyaga/sfVkontaktePlugin.git* or download [source](http://github.com/tyaga/sfVkontaktePlugin/downloads).
-After that move downloaded source to your plugin directory:
+1. First, fetch code *git://github.com/tyaga/sfVkontaktePlugin.git*.
+After that move downloaded source to your plugin directory and enable plugin in SF_ROOT/config/ProjectConfiguration.class.php:

 		$ cp ~/sfVkontaktePlugin SF_ROOT/plugins

-2. Enable plugin.
-To do it put this line to your SF_ROOT/config/ProjectConfiguration.class.php file:
+		// SF_ROOT/config/ProjectConfiguration.class.php
 		$this->enablePlugins('sfVkontaktePlugin');

-3. Enable the sfVkontakteFetch module to fetch friends and upload photos to VK server.
+2. Enable the sfVkontakteFetch module to fetch friends and upload photos to VK server.
 Add this line to your SF_ROOT/frontend/config/settings.yml file:

 		enabled_modules: [default, sfVkontakteFetch]

-4. Change routing options in factories.yml to automatically add mandatory iframe parameters to every link on your site.
+3. Change routing options in factories.yml to automatically add mandatory iframe parameters to every link on your site.
 Change parameter in your SF_ROOT/frontend/config/factories.yml

 		all:
 		  routing:
 		    class: sfVkontaktePatternRouting

-5. Change security settings of your application in SF_ROOT/frontend/config/security.yml
+4. Change security settings of your application in SF_ROOT/frontend/config/security.yml

 		default:
 		  is_secure: true

-6. Download jQuery library and add link to it into view.yml of your application (or use another way to enable jQuery)
+5. Download jQuery library and add link to it into view.yml of your application (or use another way to enable jQuery)

 		javascripts:    [lib/jquery-1.4.2, main]

-7. Change inheritance of the myUser class in SF_ROOT/frontend/lib/myUser.class.php
+6. Change inheritance of the myUser class in SF_ROOT/frontend/lib/myUser.class.php

 		class myUser extends sfVkontakteUser {

-8. Change inheritance of your actions.class.php .
+7. Change inheritance of your actions.class.php .
 		class mainActions extends sfVkontakteActions {

-9. Add initialization component to application layout.php.
+8. Add initialization component to application layout.php.
 Add it inside the &lt;body&t; tag.

 		<? include_component('sfVkontakteFetch', 'init')?>

-10. Put your VK App settings in settings.yml.
+9. Put your VK App settings in settings.yml.
 Optionally add SF_ROOT/config/settings.yml to your VCS ignore.
 It allows you to have two instances of your VK App with different settings

 		$ cp SF_ROOT/plugins/sfVkontaktePlugin/config/settings-example.yml SF_ROOT/config/settings.yml
 		$ vi SF_ROOT/config/settings.yml

-11. Setup the database and model.
+10. Setup the database and model.
 Add to your user model actAs **sfVkontakteApiUser** behaviour.

 		User:
 		  actAs: [sfVkontakteApiUser]